All Episodes

 But the problem is this.

-Like Carl Rove, uh Gonzalez is nothing more than a proxy for Bush himself, and you got the sharks in the tank, and if they get this piece of meat, they're gonna go after another piece of meat.
+And if they get this piece of meat, they're going to go after another piece of meat.

-So all you're doing is rewarding their behavior if we succumb and uh give Mr. Gonzalez his uh walking papers.
+So all you're doing is rewarding their behavior if we succumb and give Mr. Gonzalez his walking papers.

-That's almost l it's almost like saying the president has finally figured out that the uh the Democrats won't rest until they have destroyed the president, which he should have he should have known a long he should have known that a long time ago.
+It's almost like saying the president has finally figured out that the Democrats won't rest until they have destroyed the president, which he should have known that a long time ago.

-And they they just don't have uh within them the fighting spirit to take these guys on.
+And they just don't have within them the fighting spirit to take these guys on.

 These are not nice people.

-Yeah I mean, he owes Bush his seat in the Senate, and he's he's biting the hand that fed him.
+I mean, if you look at our friend from Pennsylvania, former chairman of the committee, I mean, he owes Bush his seat in the Senate, and he's biting the hand that fed him.

 You know, this is nothing new for Senator Arlen Spector.